x-ji/command_processor/README.md

 - Phoenix might be a bit overblown for an API project and [Maru](https://github.com/elixir-maru/maru) could be an interesting alternative, or even just create a plain Mix project.
 It's just that I'm still most familiar with Phoenix's default routing structure.

+- If the requirement for output format gets more complicated, it might make sense to extract the functions for generating the JSON output and the bash script into their own `TaskView` module.

 - The task description also mentions "deployment strategy" though I haven't had time to focus on that.
 I just added distillery as a dependency and I was able to produce and run releases successfully.
 Improvements would include further containerizing the app for Docker and Kubernetes.

 - After I started, I realized that `Task` might not be a very good module name since there is also a built-in `Task` module already.
 Our module is prefixed by `CommandProcessor.`, but it might still have been better to use a different name.